zubinchopra/portaldocs/portal-sdk/templates/portalfx-sample-extensions.md

-## Samples extension

-The page you requested has moved to [portalfx-extensions-samples-overview.md](portalfx-extensions-samples-overview.md).
+The page you requested has moved to [top-extensions-samples.md](top-extensions-samples.md).